Tax Return: The last step in running your own business

 Here we go again...

 Like in our guide for registering as self-employed, we think the easiest way to tackle filing your tax return is to keep this article open in one tab and then open up another for your tax return - then you can go through with the two side-by-side.
-Sooooo when you're ready click this link... www.tax.service.gov.uk/gg/sign-in.
+Sooooo when you're ready click the below link to go to the HMRC tax return site:

 What's my password again…?

 Link opened in new tab?
 Does it look the same as the screenshot below?
 Great!
 We're on the right path!
 You'll see that it's time to log in.
-Now, this is where Jo has faffed around endlessly.
+You may remember last year that Jo couldn't remember her log in details and we were directed through security checks to get logged in - it is annoying, but isn't the end of the world (Jo found the 'secureidentity' app a good, quick option last year) - she has all her details this year, so we just logged in.
 To save yourself the stress, pleeeease keep your Government Gateway user id and password (you got this when you first registered as self-employed) safe (and in a place where you know where to find it! - Jo's problem :-/ ).
-If you don't have them you'll be directed through security checks which is annoying, but isn't the end of the world (Jo found the ‘secureidentity' app a good, quick option here).
-So… log in details at hand, sign in.

 Setting up security